ydanylchenko/test-framework/readme.md

 ### Reporting

 Generated reports are stored in the following locations:
-* cucumber report: /ui_tests/target/cucumber/index.html
+* cucumber report: _ui_tests/target/cucumber/index.html_
-* cucumber timeline report: /ui_tests/target/cucumberTimeline/index.html
+* cucumber timeline report: _ui_tests/target/cucumberTimeline/index.html_
 The better implementation of reports is available on CI with [cucumber-reports](https://plugins.jenkins.io/cucumber-reports/) plugin.

+### Screenshots capture

+Set _selenium.browser.enableScreenShotsCapture_ flag to _true_ in order to capture screenshots on open of page objects.
+They will be stored in: _ui_tests/target/features_ folder

 ### Libraries